xinehc/sarg-curation/README.md

 1. `a0-parse-refs.ipynb`
    - Parses NDARO and CARD metadata and sequences to create a raw reference.
 Curates the reference according to `sarg.json`, producing the initial SARG+ reference database.
 2. `a1-standardize-headers.ipynb`
-   - Standardizes the headers of SARG+ reference sequences according to `nr`.
+   - Standardizes the headers of SARG+ reference sequences according to `nr` and `env_nr`.
 4. `b0-parse-evidence.ipynb`
-   - Finds sequences annotated through the same evidence sources (BlastRules and Hidden Markov Models) as SARG+ reference sequences.
+   - Finds sequences annotated through the same evidence (BlastRules and Hidden Markov Models) as SARG+ reference sequences.
 5. `b1-remove-dups.ipynb`
    - Removes duplicated and cross-mapped sequences by clustering.